MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 >
 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
-> - When you create Power Pages sites with Bootstrap version 5, you need to turn on the [enhanced data model](../admin/enhanced-data-model.md).
-When you migrate existing Bootstrap version 3 sites to version 5, you can use either the standard data model or the enhanced data model.
+> - When you migrate existing Bootstrap version 3 sites to version 5, you can use either the standard data model or the [enhanced data model](../admin/enhanced-data-model.md).
 > - Consider testing the migration using [developer sites](../getting-started/developer-sites.md) before you migrate a production site.

 To migrate your Bootstrap version 3 site, follow these steps: